tchassin/tchassin.github.io/english.md

 ### Responsibilities

-- Implemented several in-game menus
+- Implementing several in-game menus (equipment and item menu in particular)
-- Reduced the number of server request sent by menus/UI
+- Reducing the number of server request sent by menus/UI
-- Debugged and optimized the game with the rest of the team before release
+- Debugging and optimizing the game with the rest of the team before release

 ---